 At the entrance of the cave is a small cave chapel.
-This is the place of an Artemis temple used for worship during the Bronze Age.
+This is the place of an Artemis temple, used for worship during the Bronze Age.
 Inscriptions featuring Apollo and Artemis were also found in the cave.
 Artemis is sometimes called Arkoudothea (bear-goodness).
 Later the cave chapel was built at the same place, which is dedicated to Panagia Arkudiotissa (Virgin Mary of the Bear).

-But Gouvernéto Cave is not the Hermits' cave, which is 25 minutes down the trail at the monastery Katholikó.
+But Gouvernéto Cave is not the Spilia Ag Ioánnis Erimitis, which is 30 minutes down the trail at the monastery Katholikó.